Itchy & Scratchy: The Movie

 "Itchy & Scratchy: The Movie" is the sixth episode of the fourth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on November 3, 1992.
+It originally aired on Fox in the United States on November 3, 1992.
 The plot follows Bart continually getting in trouble, and how Homer is unable to give him any suitable punishment.
-Marge gets Homer to agree to make a punishment stick, and he forbids Bart to see the new Itchy & Scratchy movie for not watching Maggie, a punishment that Homer takes very seriously.
+Marge gets Homer to agree to make a punishment stick, and he forbids Bart to see the new Itchy & Scratchy movie for not watching Maggie.

 The episode was written by John Swartzwelder and directed by Rich Moore.

 Plot

-Marge and Homer attend a parent-teacher night at Springfield Elementary School.
+Marge and Homer attend a parent-teacher conference at Springfield Elementary School.
 Although Miss Hoover tells Homer that Lisa is doing well, Mrs. Krabappel tells Marge that Bart is continually causing trouble.
-She urges Homer and Marge to enforce stronger discipline and plants the idea that Bart could grow up to become a Supreme Court Justice if he turns his life around.
-The two return home to find that Bart has stolen and broken Grampa's false teeth.
-He is sent up to his room without dinner as punishment, but Homer sneaks up and brings him some pizza, making Bart promise to behave.
-However, Bart continues to get in trouble and Homer's attempts to discipline him fail.
-Eventually, Homer vows to make the next punishment stick.
+She urges Homer and Marge to enforce stronger discipline and suggests that Bart could grow up to become a Supreme Court Justice if his behavior improves.
+Marge and Homer return home to find that Bart has stolen and broken Grampa's dentures.
+As punishment, Marge sends Bart to bed without dinner; however, Homer later brings Bart a slice of pizza and makes Bart promise to behave.
+However, Bart continues to get in trouble, always managing to distract Homer from punishing him.
+Eventually, Homer vows to give Bart an effective penalty.

-Bart buys himself a ticket for the upcoming Itchy & Scratchy Movie.
-Later on, Bart is left to babysit Maggie, but he neglects to watch her, as he is distracted by the history of Itchy & Scratchy.
-She takes Homer's car for a joyride and crashes into the wall of Springfield Prison, releasing the prisoners.
-An angry Homer then punishes Bart by banning him from ever seeing The Itchy & Scratchy Movie, tearing up Bart's ticket.
-Bart begs to be given another punishment, but Homer refuses.
-For the next two months after the film's release, Bart becomes angry and sad that he is the only kid in Springfield who has not seen the film, and tries to watch it secretly, but Homer has instructed the theater employees not to sell him a ticket.
-Marge and Lisa unsuccessfully beg Homer to change his mind, with Marge claiming Bart has been punished enough.
-Eventually, the film is removed from theaters and Bart reluctantly tells Homer he won, to which Homer replies that they both won because by using his punishment, Bart will grow up to be responsible for his actions and will have a better life.
+Bart buys himself a ticket for Itchy & Scratchy: The Movie, the highly anticipated film adaptation of The Itchy & Scratchy Show.
+While Bart is left home alone with Maggie, he watches television instead of paying attention to her.
+Maggie takes Homer's car for a joyride and crashes into the wall of Springfield Prison, releasing the prisoners.
+Homer then punishes Bart by tearing up Bart's ticket to Itchy & Scratchy: The Movie and banning him from ever seeing the movie under any circumstances.
+Bart begs for a different punishment, but Homer refuses.
+The film is released to wide acclaim, and every child in Springfield sees the film multiple times; since Bart is not allowed to see the film, his classmates shun him.

+Bart tries to buy another ticket, but discovers Homer has instructed the movie theater employees not to sell him a ticket.
+Two months after the film's release, Marge and Lisa try to convince Homer to change his mind, with Marge claiming Bart has been punished long enough, but Homer refuses.
+Eventually, after an eight month run and sweeping the Academy Awards, the film is removed from theaters.
+Bart reluctantly confesses that the punishment deeply affected him, to which Homer responds that consequently, he will learn to accept responsibility for his actions and will have a better life as a result.

-40 years later, Bart, now Chief Justice of the United States, and Homer, a senior citizen, walk down the street and discover the film is back in the local theater as a classic re-release.
-Homer decides that Bart has learned his lesson and the two watch the movie happily together, although Homer is no longer sure which one is Itchy.
+Forty years later, Bart, now Chief Justice of the United States, and Homer, a senior citizen, walk down the street and discover the film is back in the local theater as a classic re-release.
+Homer decides that Bart has officially learned from the experience, and the two happily watch the movie together.